-“Powder rooms should be wacky,” says Sweeten renovator Nazli.
+“Powder rooms should be wacky,” insisted Sweeten renovator Nazli.
 She practiced what she preached by choosing a bright red-orange door that opens to a tiny but lushly Cole & Sons wallpapered half bath that is located next to their dining room.
 Add brass fixtures and a Moroccan-inspired tile pattern to the floor, and the result is one-of-a-kind!

 With no need for a bathtub on the parlor floor of this Tudor townhouse, interior designer Meredith converted a full bath into a half bath (and used the remaining space for a very useful pantry).
-The new powder room is perfectly charming: a Brooklyn Toile on the walls designed by Beastie Boys’ Mike D for Flavor Paper contrasts against geometric floor tiles in the same color scheme.
+The new powder room is perfectly charming: a Brooklyn Toile on the walls designed by Beastie Boys’ Mike D for Flavor Paper offsets geometric floor tiles in the same color scheme.

-Baby Elephant Walk is the name of the Walnut Wallpaper pattern that Mollie chose for her bathroom renovation.
+Baby Elephant Walk is the name of the Walnut Wallpaper pattern that Mollie selected for her bathroom renovation.
 Rather than continuing the tile to the ceiling, she looked at wallpaper for bathrooms and chose a print with organic shapes to provide contrast to the chevron tiles while echoing their gray color.